 The Committee intends to develop recommendations for funding to be considered by Town Council in the spring.

 How do I propose a project to the CPA?

-At this time, we invite you to submit projects appropriate to the provisions of the Act that you would like CPAC to consider beginning on September 1, 2021.
-Proposals are due by Monday, October 12, 2020 at the link below.
+We invite you to submit projects appropriate to the provisions of the Act that you would like CPAC to consider beginning on September 1, 2021.
+Proposals are due by October 1, 2021.
 The CPAC will ask the relevant boards, commissions and committees for their input on proposals and encourages applicants to consult with them before submission.
 Typically, we refer open space proposals to the Conservation Commission, recreation proposals to LSSE, historic preservation proposals to the Historical Commission, and community housing proposals to the Amherst Municipal Affordable Housing Trust and the Amherst Housing Authority.

 The Committee plans to schedule presentations of projects at our meetings in November and December.